 Incident B: Definitely didn't throw an elbow

 These teams have a dislike for each other.
-This site has a dislike for Rondo, and all focus is on Nate Robinson as he prepares for his first start as a Bull in the wake of .
-The matchup of the two point guards has precedence in a game following last year's trade deadline where Nate Robinson as a Golden State Warrior "day-to-day" injurygreatly outplayed his former prankster partner but missed a possible game-tying three point shot in the final seconds.
+This site has a dislike for Rondo, and all focus is on Nate Robinson as he prepares for his first start as a Bull in the wake of Kirk Hinrich's "day-to-day" injury.
+The matchup of the two point guards has precedence in a game following last year's trade deadline where Nate Robinson as a Golden State Warrior greatly outplayed his former prankster partner but missed a possible game-tying three point shot in the final seconds.

 Can Nate's hyperactive style be the answer to Rondo's mystifying ability to control games with his awkward passing?